-Acting DNI Director Maguire to testify before House Intel, amid Ukraine whistleblower complaint fallout
+Intel chief Maguire defends handling of Trump call complaint, calls issue ‘unprecedented’

 WHISTLEBLOWER COMPLAINT HAS BEEN DECLASSIFIED AND CONTAINS NO 'SURPRISES,' GOP LAWMAKER SAYS

-The complaint contains allegations related to President Trump’s phone call with Ukrainian President Volodymyr Zelensky in July, when he allegedly pressured him to investigate former Vice President Joe Biden and his son, Hunter.
+The complaint contains allegations related to Trump’s phone call with Ukrainian President Volodymyr Zelensky in July, when he urged him to investigate former Vice President Joe Biden and his son, Hunter.

 Rep. Chris Stewart, R-Utah, a member of the House Intelligence Committee, told Fox News late Wednesday that he had viewed the declassified complaint, and said it didn't contain any new damning information.